Skip to main content

 Each pipeline process is isolated.
 If one proposal crashes during analysis, it does not affect other proposals in flight.
 OTP supervision ensures that transient failures are retried automatically.

-Narsil NIF Validation
+Polyglot NIF Validation

 Running validation in a Rust NIF gives KRAIT two advantages: performance (AST analysis completes in microseconds, not milliseconds) and memory safety (the NIF cannot corrupt the BEAM VM even if it encounters malformed input).
-Narsil returns a structured result containing either a clean bill of health or a list of rule violations with line numbers and explanations.
+The NIF returns a structured result containing either a clean bill of health or a list of rule violations with line numbers and explanations.

 Test Generation and Execution